opentok/accelerator-core-android/README.md

 The Accelerator Core Android library gives you an easy way to integrate [OpenTok SDK](https://tokbox.com) to any Android applications.

 ##Installation
-There are 2 options for installing the library:

   - [Using the repository](#using-the-repository)
   - [Using Maven](#using-maven)